duytq94/cross-platform-how-it-works/README.md

 And an .ipa size before & after adding simple Flutter module
 ![ios size](photos/ios-size.png)

-Cross-platform always needs more size than native (since they have to include engine, virtual machine, core framework, etc.).
+Cross-platform always needs more size than native (since they have to include engine, virtual machine, core framework...).

 _Willing if you have any contribution or discussion._